tensorflow/ecosystem/docker/README.md

 - [Dockerfile](Dockerfile) is the most basic example, which just adds a Python training program on top of the tensorflow/tensorflow Docker image.
-- [Dockerfile.hdfs](Dockerfile.hdfs) installs Hadoop libraries and sets the appropriate environment variables to enable reading from HDFS.
 - [mnist.py](mnist.py) demonstrates the programmatic setup for distributed TensorFlow training.